unnsse/unnsse.io/content/posts/boundingbox_05032025.md

 # Afterthoughts

 Very rewarding experience tackling all the various edge cases as presented in the unit tests.
-Being provided the input test files and using a Test First approach really helped refine the codebase by tackling one unit test at time.
+Being provided the input test files initially and using a Test First approach really helped refine the codebase incrementally & iteratively by tackling one unit test at time.
 The outcome resulted in an extensible and well-organized codebase.
 The scalability of this program was also evident.
-The DSU data structure with the Union-Find algorithm is essential for efficiently managing and merging disjoint sets, especially in problems involving connected components, clustering, network connectivity, image segmentation, and grid-based region detection.
+In conclusion, hope this demonstrates a real world example of how DSU algorithm is essential for efficiently managing and merging disjoint sets, especially in problems involving connected components, clustering, network connectivity, image segmentation, and grid-based region detection.

 # GitHub Repository